ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 - You successfully completed [Tutorial: Creating a workspace](/docs/services/watson-knowledge-studio/tutorials-create-project.html).
 - You must have at least one user ID in either the Admin or ProjectManager role.

-    > **Note:** If possible, use multiple user IDs for the machine learning annotator tasks in this tutorial (one Admin or ProjectManager user ID, and at least two HumanAnnotator user IDs).
+    > **Note:** If possible, use multiple user IDs for the machine learning model tasks in this tutorial (one Admin or ProjectManager user ID, and at least two HumanAnnotator user IDs).
 Using multiple user IDs provides the most realistic simulation of an actual {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}}™ {{site.data.keyword.knowledgestudioshort}} workspace, where a project manager must coordinate and adjudicate annotation performed by multiple human annotators.
 However, if you have access to only a single user ID, you can still simulate most parts of the process.

     For information about user roles, see [Assembling a team](/docs/services/watson-knowledge-studio/team.html).